7 Promising Amnesia Romance Books

 5. Pleasures of a Notorious Gentleman (London’s Greatest Lovers)

 Pleasures of a Notorious Gentleman is the second book in the series.
 The whole series follows Brothers, and this one follows three brothers.
 Stephen is the middle one, a black sheep second set of an earl.
 The heroine, Mercy, works as a nurse for Florence Nightingale during the war.
 They meet when Stephen is at war, and she’s a nurse, and they have a little affair together.
-So pre-war Stephen had a reputation for seduction, and when one of his ways led to some scandal, he joined the army to try and redeem himself.
+So, pre-war, Stephen had a reputation for seduction, and when one of his ways led to some scandal, he joined the army to try and redeem himself.

-Stephen is back from war, wounded, scarred, and he can’t remember anything from the past two years.
+Stephen is back from war, wounded and scarred, and he can’t remember anything from the past two years.
 So Mercy reads in the paper that he has died during the war.
 She shows up at his family’s house with his son in her arms.
 Imagine her surprise when she gets there.

 Not only is the hero not dead.
-He’s alive, but he wants to do the right thing and marry her.
+He’s alive but wants to do the right thing and marry her.
 Stephen deals a lot with war, trauma, amnesia, and PTSD.
 The book’s first half is very slow and boring, but the second half and the ending are exciting.
 If you like mistaken identity with a war plot, pick it.

 Pleasures of a Notorious Gentleman